wp-plugins/jm-last-twit-shortcode/readme.txt

 == Changelog ==

+= 2.5 =
+* 01 mar 2013
+* Important ! fix typo on line 85 "error" > "errors".
+Next update will include a sign in.

 = 2.4 =
 * 23 fev 2013
 * fix error with condition in 2.2.
 Actually that can't work because error 200 is not an error !